When can I apply?

 No. The Faculty does not give preference to Quebec residents, but seeks to achieve a socially and culturally diverse community drawn across Quebec, Canada and beyond.

 How does your Faculty value diversity?
 How diverse is the class?

 We believe our Faculty’s excellence is based on its diversity.
 Please refer to our Admissions Policy to understand our approach to diversity in the context of admissions.
 You may also attend one of our Law School & Diversity recruitment events or get in touch with our Student Ambassadors who can tell you how diversity is lived here at McGill.
-For information, the 2013 entering class was surveyed and we achieved an 85% response rate.
-18% of respondents self-identified as members of a visible minority.
-Further 3% indicated a disability.
-Over 12% are the first-generation of their family to attend university and 46% indicated that they are financing their legal studies without familial support.
-Lastly 4% indicated being of First Nations, Inuit or Métis.
+For information, the 2016 entering class was surveyed and we achieved an 96% response rate.
+32% of respondents self-identified as members of a minority: 21% self-identified with a visible or racialized minority group, 11% of LGBTTQ*.
+Over 18% are the first-generation of their family to attend university and 41% indicated that they are financing their legal studies without familial support.
+Lastly 1.7% indicated being of First Nations, Inuit or Métis.

 Which documents must be included in my application and how can I submit them?

 Applicants must provide the following: personal statement; résumé; transcripts for all post-secondary studies; and two letters of reference (see Supporting documents for list and mailing address).
 Candidates who have taken or will be taking the Law School Admissions Test (LSAT) are required to report the date(s) of sitting(s) and supply their LSAT identification number in the appropriate section of the online application.
 Failure to do so may adversely affect chances of admission.

 Applicants must upload supporting documents such as the personal statement, résumé and unofficial transcripts via Minerva.

 Reference letters may be sent by email or mail; (see Letters of Reference for instructions).
 Documents sent via fax will not be accepted.

 I am experiencing difficulty uploading my documents.
 Why is this?